Lucy-Janssens/Guillaume-Janssens/README.md

-- 👋 Hi, I’m @Guillaume-Janssens
+- 👋 Hi, I’m @(guillaume) Lucy-Janssens
-- 👀 I’m interested in AI and robotics
+- 👀 I’m interested in AI, Computer vision, Computer Graphics, Datasciences and Robotics.
-- 🌱 I’m currently learning at EPITECH Brussels
+- 🌱 I’m currently studying at EPITECH Brussels
+- 💻 working as student computer vision and computer graphics developper at Nodalview
-- 📫 How to reach me : Guillaume.janssens@epitech.eu
+- 📫 How to reach me : Guillaume.janssens@hotmail.com